Aliases for HSPA1B Gene

 GeneCards Summary for HSPA1B Gene

 HSPA1B (Heat Shock 70kDa Protein 1B) is a Protein Coding gene.
-Diseases associated with HSPA1B include mulibrey nanism and acute mountain sickness.
-Among its related pathways are MAPK signaling pathway and Disease.
-GO annotations related to this gene include ubiquitin protein ligase binding and protein N-terminus binding.
+Diseases associated with HSPA1B include acute mountain sickness and paranoid schizophrenia.
+Among its related pathways are MAPK signaling pathway and Infectious disease.
+GO annotations related to this gene include poly(A) RNA binding and ubiquitin protein ligase binding.
 An important paralog of this gene is HSPA2.

 UniProtKB/Swiss-Prot for HSPA1B Gene